Abaco Escape is all the first time visitor needs to know and then some.

 Motoring southward with uninhabited Lynyard Cay to our left, we have reached the final stop Little Harbour.
 Little Harbour is actually on Abaco's mainland and makes for a great day trip by boat or car from Marsh Harbour.
 Here you will find the celebrated Pete's Pub & Gallery (& Foundry) a beach bar that serves fish or hamburgers at lunch and sometimes dinner.
 But there is more to Little Harbour, and since it's on Abaco's mainland is a story unto itself which can be found on the left side bar in the section entitled "Off the Beaten Path."

 In Abaco, you can still find pristine out of the way remote islands and beaches where you'll have a good chance to be alone to yourself.
-Green Turtle, being geographically separated from the "Hub" of Abaco and is the place to go.
-Assuming you have, or are renting a boat, the uninhabited islands mentioned earlier to it's north are loaded with beaches on the protected bay where you can pretend to be the only people in the world and their only minutes away.
+Green Turtle, being geographically separated from the "Hub" of Abaco is the place to go especially if traveling with the kids.
+Assuming you have, or are renting a boat, the uninhabited islands mentioned earlier to it's north are loaded with beaches on the protected bay where you can pretend to be the only people in the world, and their only minutes away.
 If your looking for a little more activity - just a little, stay south of the Whale Cay Passage.
 This area is called the Hub of Abaco for good reason.
 The main islands are linked in commerce and by ferry to Marsh Harbour.
 Here though, it's more of a challenge to find a quite spot to be alone.
 Even on the lovely and numerous islands south of Elbow Cay you'll more than likely have company.
 Better yet, why not combine both?
 If you are a boater with some navigation experience, you might want to try what we often do.
 Pick up at least a 22 footer in Marsh Harbour upon arrival, trek north the 30 miles for Green Turtle for a few days then south to Hope Town for a few more using each as a base to see the surrounding cays.
 As said, this inter island approach will require some boating and navigation experience OR common sense added to a copy of the Cruising Guide.
 Finally if you want to make it a trifecta.
 Check into a Marsh Harbour hotel, rent a car for a couple days and Explore Great Abaco as outlined in our sidebar - The Abacos, off the Beaten Path."

 I have been going to Abaco since 1973.
 In the 90's and early 2000's we have made six trips by boat from Florida's west coast.
 (First Trip) Two in my 29' Phoenix Sportfish, (270 hp Crusaders).
 Two in my 34' Catalina Islander Fly Bridge (250 hp Cummins Diesels) (Fourth Trip) and finally 2 aboard my 26' Glacier Bay Island Runner Catamaran (130 Honda 4/stroke outboards.)
 The first trip in the latter boat was made SOLO over and back.
 All boats were named Motu Iti.
-Details aforementioned links..
+Details in aforementioned links..